For the Lord God is a sun and shield; The Lord gives grace and glory; No good thing does He withhold from those who walk uprightly~ Psalm 84:11

 Our family drove to the Oregon coast this past weekend to connect with my four siblings for the first time since our Mother died eight-years-ago.
 The reunion was a blessing in every sense.
 However, it was also chaotic (in a good, loud, big-family kind of way) and a marathon of frenzied activity from start to finish.

-We left the beach emotionally gratified and seriously sleep deprived.
+I left the beach emotionally gratified and seriously sleep deprived.

-The emotional hullabaloo and lack of sleep combined with too much time to think on the drive home left me feeling a little navel-gaze-y.
-Evidently, one possible side effect of too much reflection is an overly reflective blog post.
+The emotional hullabaloo and lack of sleep combined with too much time to think on the drive home left me feeling a bit navel-gaze-y.
+Evidently, one possible side effect of too much reflection is an overly emotional blog post.
 That little disclaimer out of the way, I do believe that I may have hit on some spiritual truth in the midst of at least some of my musings.

 For that reason I pray you’ll give it a read.

-As we passed through the really ugly part of Eastern Oregon it occurred to me that Christians seldom talk about the fall of mankind anymore.
+As we passed through a really ugly part of Eastern Oregon it occurred to me that Christians seldom talk about the fall of mankind anymore.
 We should because our world and everything in it was dramatically distorted in the blink of an eye and not just spiritually.
 The fall altered how we relate to God, one another and even the natural world.
 Relationships that were once carefree and easy to navigate suddenly became complex and even adversarial.